Old Lyme Children’s Learning Center

 57 Lyme Street • Old Lyme CT 06371 • (860) 434-1728

 The Earthy Kids initiative at the Old Lyme Children’s Learning Center promotes health and wellness in our children by encouraging healthy eating and lifestyle habits.
-Earthy Kids will encourage children to explore fresh, wholesome foods that are minimally processed and retain most of their original form (Earthy!).
+Earthy Kids encourages children to explore fresh, wholesome foods that are minimally processed and retain most of their original form (Earthy!).
 Focusing on foods that are in their most natural form allows kids to avoid dyes, preservatives, saturated fat, excess sugar and other chemicals that many in the health care field find counter-productive to the health and well-being of children.
-Earthy Kids will also encourage healthy habits that kids can use throughout their lives, helping them on their journey of being happy, productive and healthy adults.
-Each month Earthy Kids will promote an Earthy Kid Initiative, provide informative articles and tips for parents, and perhaps a recipe or two.
-I hope the latest installment, The Flu and You, will help you through flu season.
+Earthy Kids also encourages healthy habits that kids can use throughout their lives, helping them on their journey of being happy, productive and healthy adults.

 Happy New Year and Happy Flu season!
 According to the CDC the flu has arrived a little early and with a vengeance this year.
 As of mid-January, Internet news sources have reported 1,676 confirmed cases of the flu in Connecticut compared with 595 confirmed cases for the whole season last year!
 I have also heard of many people in our community with pneumonia and the stomach flu.
 Here are some ways to help keep yourself and family well.